kubernetes/kubernetes/docs/authorization.md

 Policy{Effect{"ALLOW"}, Subject{Group{"some-ns-auditors"}}, Verb{"policy.read"}} (Namespace of Policy = "someNs")
 ```

-#### Allow Bob (a developer who writes crappy code) to create pods in a project with a "stage=dev" label but not a "stage=prod" label.
+#### Allow Bob, who writes buggy code, to create pods with a "stage=dev" label but not a "stage=prod" label.

 ```
 Policy{Effect{"ALLOW"}, Subject{User{"bob"}}, Verb{"core.write"}, Object{Kind{"pods"}, Where{"stage=dev"} (Namespace of Policy = "someNs")
 ```

 #### Allow some users to restart containers of a pod but not delete or modify it.
-*TODO: need a finer grained verb for restarting a pod.*
+*TODO: need a verb for this.*

-#### Allow a cron controller to create a pod based on a certain podTemplate, but not create any other pod
+#### Allow a cron controller to create a pod based only on a certain podTemplate
-*TODO: need finer grained verb for this.*
+*TODO: need to define a verb for this.*

 ## Policy Languages